AICoE/elyra-aidevsecops-tutorial/docs/source/create-ai-pipeline.md

 <img alt="Insert inputs in Elyra Runtime" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/InsertInputsElyraRuntime.png">
 </div>

+⚠️ Please note, if you're using a secure bucket, to avoid exposing your Cloud Object Storage credentials, you can use the `Cloud Object Storage Credentials Secret` which is a Kubernetes secret that’s defined in the Kubeflow namespace, containing the Cloud Object Storage username and password.
+This secret must exist on the Kubernetes cluster hosting your pipeline runtime in order to successfully execute pipelines.

+Refer to this [template](https://elyra.readthedocs.io/en/stable/user_guide/runtime-conf.html#cloud-object-storage-credentials-secret-cos-secret) for an example of how to define your secret on the Kubernetes cluster hosting your runtime.

+We have a secret defined on the Operate First Kubeflow Namespace called `opf-datacatalog-bucket` available for the `opf-datacatalog` bucket which can be used for the `Cloud Object Storage Credentials Secret` field if you are using the `opf-datacatalog` bucket here.

 ### Create runtime to be used in Kubeflow pipeline (using CLI)

 If you are more familiar with using CLI from the terminal you can use the following steps to create a runtime to run an AI Pipeline.